 a.
-AVS S/Os must maintain a workforce with the competencies necessary to perform duties relevant to the operation and performance of the AVSSMS.
+AVS services and offices must maintain a workforce with the competencies necessary to perform duties relevant to the operation and performance of the AVSSMS.

 b.
 The AVSSMS Coordination Group ensures that overview training is provided to make employees aware of the AVSSMS and the organizational commitment to safety management.